nexmo-community/CS-churn/post.md

 ![](images/Churn Demo.mp4)

 # Overview
 In our demo, we have 2 user personas, a customer and an agent.
 For this example, we’ll assume the company is a TV service provider, and the customer has a question about their service.
-We also assume that this customer has been with the company for awhile, and we have data to support this.
+We also assume that this customer has been with the company for a while, and we have data to support this.
 In our example, we have some data about the user.
 This would be how long in months that the customer has used the service, what their billing issue, what services they have and so on.

 For our demo, when the customer interacts with the agent, we show the likelihood of the user churning on the agent’s screen, as soon as they begin to interact.
 This could be helpful to the agent before starting the conversation, so that more attention could be given to the customer, depending on the likelihood of churn.